 If you have purchased or leased a defective “lemon” vehicle in San Francisco, California, the Lemon Law attorneys at Young & Young APC are here to help.
 We encourage you to contact our San Francisco Bay Area Lemon Law office to find out what legal remedies are available to you.

 The San Francisco Lemon Law office of Young & Young APC only prosecutes California Lemon Law claims.
 Our Lemon Law attorney’s exclusive dedication to California Lemon Law has been instrumental in consistently resolving claims at a 99% success rate.
-Young & Young APC has a reputation for being well versed and knowledgeable in prosecuting Lemon Law claims among auto manufacturers and the attorneys that represent them.
+Young & Young APC has a reputation for being well-versed and knowledgeable in prosecuting Lemon Law claims among auto manufacturers and the attorneys that represent them.
 Manufacturers have attorneys that will fight every step of the way.
-We have developed longstanding relationships with the firms that represent these manufacturers, which has contributed to our ability to resolve claims quickly and efficiently.
+We have extensive experience prosecuting claims against the firms that represent auto manufacturers, which has contributed to our ability to resolve claims quickly and efficiently.